California Arrest Record Sealing

 - 2Your arrest must not have resulted in any convictions.
 If you were convicted then our other expungement services are more appropriate in your situation (see infraction expugnement service, misdemeanor expungement service, or felony expungement service).

 If you feel that you were wrongfully arrested, then there is no reason to let that arrest remain a part of your permanent record.
-Getting the arrest record sealed under PC 851.8 will permanently seal and destroy the arrest record and all the details surrounding the arrest.
+Getting the arrest record sealed under PC 851.8 or PC 851.91 will provide you with relief from the wrongful arrest in your life.

-Fresh Start Law Center specializes in record clearing laws in California, and we have a lot of experience with sealing arrest records under PC 851.8.
-An experienced and knowledgeable attorney will handle your case from beginning to end, optimizing your chances at getting your arrest record successfully sealed.
-Do not let your wrongful arrest hold you back any longer, clear your name and your permanent record for good.
+Fresh Start Law Center specializes in record clearing laws in California, and we have a lot of experience with sealing arrest records for clients throughout the state of California.
+An experienced and knowledgeable arrest record sealing lawyer will handle your case from beginning to end, optimizing your chances at getting your arrest record successfully sealed.
+Do not let your wrongful arrest hold you back any longer, clear your name and your criminal record for good.

 Benefits Of Getting Arrest Record Sealed In California